 When a person under the age of 18 years has been arrested for a criminal offense, the case will most likely end up in juvenile delinquency court, although adult charges are possible for more serious offenses.
-Delinquency lawyer at Adam L. Bantner, II has the experience necessary to properly help you or your child through this unfamiliar territory.
+Delinquency attorneys at the Brandon law firm of The Bantner Firm have the experience necessary to properly help you or your child through this unfamiliar territory.

 The allegations against the child are formally initiated by the Office of the State Attorney through the filing of a Petition alleging that the child has committed a delinquent act.
 The decision on whether to file a petition rests solely with the State Attorney regardless of any recommendations made by the Department of Juvenile Justice.
 Delinquent acts most often are criminal acts.